-The unaudited pro forma information below represents consolidated results of operations as if the acquisition of Jamison occurred on January 1, 2014.
-The pro forma information has been included for comparative purposes and is not indicative of results of operations of the Company had the acquisitions occurred as of January 1, 2014, nor is it necessarily indicative of future results.
+The unaudited pro forma information below represents consolidated results of operations as if the acquisition of Jamison occurred on January 1, 2015.
+The pro forma information has been included for comparative purposes and is not indicative of results of operations of the Company had the acquisitions occurred as of January 1, 2015, nor is it necessarily indicative of future results.

-A fair value adjustment to contingent purchase price consideration of \$79 and (\$87) was recorded at December 31, 2016 and 2015, respectively, and is included in general, and administrative expenses in the Consolidated Statement of Operations for each of the years then ended.
-The Company has a liability of \$1,242 and \$1,342 related to Jamison included in accounts payable and accrued expenses in the Consolidated Statement of Financial Condition as of December 31, 2016 and 2015, respectively, for contingent consideration.
-During the year ended December 31, 2016, the Company made a contingent purchase price payment to Jamison of \$180.
+A fair value adjustment to contingent purchase price consideration of \$(79), \$79 and (\$87) was recorded at December 31, 2017, 2016 and 2015, respectively, and is included in general, and administrative expenses in the Consolidated Statement of Operations for each of the years then ended.
+The Company has a liability of \$817 and \$1,242 related to Jamison included in accounts payable and accrued expenses in the Consolidated Statement of Financial Condition as of December 31, 2017 and 2016, respectively, for contingent consideration.
+During the years ended December 31, 2017 and 2016, the Company made contingent purchase price payments to Jamison of \$345 and \$180, respectively.

-Pro Fo Pro Forma Pro Forma
+Pr o Forma

-Year E Year Ended December 31, 2015 ear Ended
+Ye ar Ended

-December nber 31, 2014
+Decen iber 31, 2015

-Total Revenue \$ 77,812 \$ 75,581
+Total Revenue \$ 77,812

-Net Income \$ 11,401 \$ 10,921
+Net Income \$ 11,401